-When thinking about packing and moving all your things, you probably feel overwhelmed by everything you have to do and how much stuff you have to pack.
-If you're in the process of planning your next move and already dreading the number of things that have to be put into boxes, we have some great ideas to help you.
-If you're feeling stressed by it all, we suggest instead of seeing your things as a waste of time and energy, try to think of them as a potential money maker.
-While the things you don't care for any long or have any use for feel like a burden, to someone else they can be a treasure.
+When you think about packing and moving all your things, you might feel overwhelmed by everything you have to do and how much stuff you have to pack.
+If you're in the process of planning your next move and already dreading the number of items that have to be put into boxes, consider getting rid of some stuff instead.Instead of seeing your things as a waste of time and energy, try to think of them as a potential money maker.
+When the things you don't care for any long or have any use for feel like a burden, they can be a treasure to someone else.

 01 of 04

-Selling stuff online gets the ranking of number 1 simply because if you can make some extra money getting rid of your things, why not?
+Selling stuff online is the top way to get rid of your unwanted items, simply because it allows you to make some extra money getting rid of your things.
 Some people are overwhelmed by the number of places online you can post your goods and by the actual process (writing the ad, answering inquiries and finally, making the sale), but really, it's easier than you might think.
-Check out this article on how to sell your stuff online the easy way.

 02 of 04

-Again, as we noted before if you can make some money by selling your things, you should.
+Again, if you can make some money by selling your things, you should.
 Sometimes this means hosting a garage sale in your neighborhood.
 It isn't as easy as selling your stuff online, but it can be a lot of fun.
-If you feel it's a little daunting to organize, then ask neighbors to join you or have friends and family join in.
+If you feel it's a little daunting to organize, ask neighbors, friends or family to join you.
 However you decide to do it, you'll need to know what to do, including where to market your sale and how to price items.
-Well, we have all those answers and more in our guide to garage sales.

 03 of 04

-If you've tried to sell your stuff online or through a garage sale and you had no buyers or very few, then you might want to think about donating it to a favorite non-profit.
-Often when we move, we don't have time to try to sell stuff or can't be bothered answering inquiries while I'm trying to pack our household, so donation becomes our first means of getting rid of stuff.
-There are many people in need of items such as clothing, books, computers - so why not give your things away to a worthy cause?
-Find out which items should be donated where with this useful guide to donations.
+If you've tried to sell your stuff online or through a garage sale and you had no buyers, then you might want to think about donating it to a favorite non-profit.
+Often when moving, people don't have time to try to sell stuff or can't be bothered answering inquiries while I'm trying to pack our household, so donation becomes the first means of getting rid of stuff.
+There are many people in need of items such as clothing, books, and computers, so why not give your things away to a worthy cause?

 04 of 04